 You’re not alone.
 You may find more support from unexpected places friends, counselors, faith leaders, or mentors who've helped other women in your situation.

-Many birthmothers find relief by connecting with:
+Many birthmothers reporting having found relief by connecting with:

 • Peer support groups or other birthmothers who have walked this path